-We offer Illumina and Panorama.
-Although Panorama can be offered from 9 weeks, the turnaround times is longer than Illumina.
-It is more expensive and has a higher failure rate in early pregnancy.
-Panorama unlike Illumina – offers an extended panel to screen for more rare chromosome conditions too – but is more expensive.
+We offer Panorama and Illumina.
+Although Panorama can be offered from 9 weeks, the turnaround times is longer than Illumina due to the laboratory being overseas.
+The costs for both Panorama and Illumina are the same.
+Panorama unlike Illumina – offers an extended panel to screen for more rare chromosome conditions too – at an additional cost.
 Panorama is preferred for twins.

 Panorama from 9 weeks with up to 10 days for a result.
 Illumina from 10 weeks with up to 7 days for a result.

 You need a scan with this test which is included in the price, and to check the heartbeat and gestation.
 If you have had a scan within 48 hours at MUMS or elsewhere the cost is reduced as we do not need to scan you again.